-The Group did not have any material transactions in the reporting period with persons who exercise significant influence or senior executives other than those associated with the compensation arrangements previously disclosed.
+The Group did not have any material transactions in the reporting period with persons who exercise significant influence or senior

 ESIL is a wholly owned subsidiary of the Group and therefore does not have any shareholder controllers.

 ESIL did not have any material transactions in the reporting period with persons who exercise significant influence or senior executives other than those associated with the compensation arrangements previously disclosed.